davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 magnetic anomaly) and subduction shortly thereafter [@Atwater1998; @Wilson2005].

-Overall, the stalled-slab underplating scenarios represented in **B** result in cooler geotherms than the shallow slab window underplating, matching the broad thermobarometric constraints placing Crystal Knob xenolith entrainment relatively deep within the spinel stability field [@fig:model_comparison].
-The Monterey plate subduction scenario likewise predicts a modern geotherm that coincides with the entrainment constraints on the Crystal Knob xenoliths.
+Overall, the stalled-slab underplating scenarios represented in **B** result in cooler geotherms than shallow slab window underplating, matching the broad thermobarometric constraints placing Crystal Knob xenolith entrainment relatively deep within the spinel stability field [@fig:model_comparison].
+The Monterey plate subduction scenario likewise predicts a modern geotherm that matches the entrainment constraints on the Crystal Knob xenoliths.
 Without consideration of potential bias towards colder measurements in the modeled geotherms, this appears to be the best model.
 When accounting for